 -

-Mashup Score: 3How COVID-19 impacted CAUTI and CLABSI rates in Alabama - 3 month(s) ago
+Mashup Score: 3How COVID-19 impacted CAUTI and CLABSI rates in Alabama - 1 year(s) ago

 The study objective was to quantify infection rate trends for central line–associated bloodstream infections (CLABSIs) and catheter-associated urinary tract infections (CAUTIs) in 89 Alabama hospitals from 2015 to 2021 to analyze how the COVID-19 pandemic impacted health care delivery.